By Ginny Sawyer and Erin Shanley

 Access to fair, affordable, equitable service is the number one concern of residents.
-Connexion came about as a direct result of lack of ubiquitous service in Fort Collins from the local incumbents.
+Connexion came about as a direct result of the lack of ubiquitous service in Fort Collins from the local incumbents.

 Has the onset of the COVID-19 pandemic impacted broadband connectivity or spurred action to increase and/or diversify connectivity in Fort Collins?
 Are there specific challenges that residents face as a result of COVID-19?
 Are there challenges that have been exacerbated by the pandemic?

-When COVID first began, we had realized the potential risk to the supply chain and took preemptive measures to ensure enough equipment was ordered and in stock to support our build out.
+When COVID first began, we had realized the potential risk to the supply chain and took preemptive measures to ensure enough equipment was ordered and in stock to support our build-out.
 The first month was difficult to get some crews to come to Colorado due to overall fears of COVID.
 This slowed us down slightly, but since then we are back up to our normal workload and schedule.
 Since March 2020, the demand for quality broadband connectivity has become even more critical.
 And with much of the workforce continuing to work from home and local schools requiring remote learning for the new school year, the demand has never been greater.
-In mid-spring, we worked with the local school district to provide wireless connectivity in multiple mobile home parks to assist underserved children access to remote learning.
+In mid-spring, we worked with the local school district to provide wireless connectivity in multiple mobile home parks to assist underserved children with access to remote learning.
 This is just one example of a challenge our community experienced due to COVID and how Connexion was able to assist to keep our kids connected.

 What are potential solutions to the broadband connectivity challenges faced in Fort Collins?

 Connexion is continuing to build out our Fiber-to-the-home (FTTH) network across the city.
-In situations like the mobile home parks, we work with other community organizations to provide temporary solutions until full build out in an area is completed.
-We are also working on long term solutions for low income housing developments within our city.
+In situations like the mobile home parks, we work with other community organizations to provide temporary solutions until full build-out in an area is completed.
+We are also working on long-term solutions for low-income housing developments within our city.

 Are there organizations, initiatives, and/or individuals that are working to increase broadband connectivity/access that should be mentioned in the feature?
 Please feel free to share anything that is not included above.
 The more information, the better.